“I stand here before you not as a prophet, but as a humble servant of you, the people.”

 When I lamented my observations to a friend, I received an unexpected yet apt response: “ we should all go to prison”.

 I laughed at the double pun: the fact that we should be imprisoned for hijacking the day for our own glory and profit making and secondly the fact that out of all places we could do service, it was being suggested that we serve at prisons.
-With that vivid imagery, I was careful not to ask how long our service there should be.
+With that vivid imagery, I was careful not to ask how long our service there should be, lest they say 27 years.

 In honoring Nelson Mandela Day, we need to remember that it is in giving and serving that we grow and transcend our inclination to focus on our own interests, pain and needs.
 It is in serving that we transform our own lives.